 Powdery mildew is most often controlled and remediated using chemicals and bio organic methods.
 Fungicides are employed at the first sign of powdery mildew and generally used until plants are harvested.
 Non-chemical approaches include applications of mixtures containing milk, bicarbonates, heavy metals or minerals (such as copper and sulfur) and oils (such as neem and tea tree).
 The eradication of powdery mildew is most likely if caught very early.
 It is difficult if not impossible to eradicate existing, established colonies.
 Again, the biggest challenge with powdery mildew lies in the fact that once it is easily noticed, it has already established itself and started to spread spores.

-Powdery mildew has garnered a lot of attention in the cannabis industry.
-The species of powdery mildew that infect cannabis are different organisms that those that affect other common indoor crops, such as tomatoes, cucumbers or lettuce.
+Powdery mildew has garnered a lot of attention in the industrial hemp and cannabis industry.
+For the purposes of this discussion, we will simply label both industrial hemp and cannabis as ‘cannabis’.
+Industrial hemp and cannabis are essentially the same plant in the Cannabis genus with hemp being defined as less than 0.3% THC and cannabis defined as greater than 0.3% THC.
+The species of powdery mildew that infect the cannabis family of plants are different organisms that those that affect other common indoor crops, such as tomatoes, cucumbers or lettuce.
 What isn’t known is how many different species there are that affect cannabis.
 A 2017 study genetically sequenced infected cannabis plants from the U.S. and Canada.
 It found that the DNA did not match any known powdery mildew sequences to date.
 Needless to say, there is still much to learn about powdery mildew, especially in the cannabis industry.

 Powdery mildew is problematic not only because it can weaken the productivity of a cannabis plant, but if it spreads to the buds, they cannot be sold.
 With the unique consumption methods of cannabis, consumer safety is a huge concern.
 Some people believe contaminated buds can be salvaged for use in concentrates, such as live resin or CO2 oil.
 But there is not a clear consensus regarding the safety of these products when derived from infected buds.
 Ethanol extraction and CO2 are currently thought to be the best way to rid extraction products of powdery mildew.
 More testing is needed to confirm this and consumers are advised to look for dispensaries that list product testing results.